-Proposed projects in this focus area should strengthen the overall effectiveness of an organization, and may propose a combination of activities and strategies, including but not limited to, conducting organizational and community assessments, service evaluations, developing organizational policies and/or procedures, long-term plan development, and technological enhancements.
-Eligible organizations can work with a COMPASS-identified consultant, or may choose consultants on their own.
+Organizational Level Interventions strengthen the overall effectiveness of an organization, and may propose a combination of activities and strategies, including but not limited to, conducting organizational and community assessments, service evaluations, developing organizational policies and/or procedures, long-term plan development, and technological enhancements.
+Eligible organizations can work with a COMPASS-identified consultant or may choose consultants on their own.